SoleneLivran/SoleneLivran/README.md

   <br>
   :sunrise_over_mountains: I also explored Vue.js on my free time
   <br>
-  :nerd_face: I keep on learning everyday with my projects
+  :nerd_face: I keep on learning everyday with my personnal projects and professionnal missions
   <br>
   :eyes: I usually prefer backend but I'm curious about everything relative to web development, and always eager to learn!
   <br>